‘Tis the season to be berry! Winterberry, that is…

 As a wildlife gardener, I’m concerned that the berries of some winterberry cultivars may not be as attractive to wild birds who rely on fall fruits for survival in early winter.
 I’ve heard anecdotal evidence that the berries found on wild-grown winterberry species disappear long before the berries found on the cultivars, so I’m curious to see whether this is true in my area.
 I have ‘Winter Red’ planted on my property, along with straight species nearby, but the berries of all of them are always gone by New Years.
 It makes sense that local birds might prefer food from local genetic provenance, as indigenous plants and bird species have co-evolved over millennia, and rely on each other’s presence in the landscape.
 Certainly local herbivores (mostly local insects which are crucial food for nesting birds) are more likely to prefer the locally-grown native winterberry foliage as a food source.

-So if you’re looking for an eastern US native shrub to plant “for the birds” and have an area with decent soil moisture and mostly sun, winterberry is an outstanding choice.
+So if you’re looking for an eastern US native shrub to plant “for the birds” and have an area with decent soil moisture and a good deal of sun, winterberry is an outstanding choice.
 Don’t forget that as a holly (Ilex), winterberries are dioecious, meaning that in order to produce fruits, female plants need a male winterberry planted nearby blooming at the same time, so that bees and other pollinators can transfer pollen from male to female flowers.
 Ask for a “male pollinator” at the nursery, and plant it within a bumble bee’s flight distance of your female winterberry (50-100′ or so).

 This is reprinted from my original article posted in the now defunct Native Plants & Wildlife Gardens blog.